Shopify/slate/README.md

 ----------

+## Linting

+By default, JS and CSS linting are disabled in Slate.
+To enable this feature, open `tasks/includes/config.js` and set `enableLinting` to `true`.

+**Note:** Although linting is disabled by default, it can still be run manually via `slate test`.

 ## SVG Icons

 Slate uses SVG icons for easy maintainability and better front end performance.
 Place all of your SVG icons in `src/icons`, prefaced with the name `icon-`.
 E.g. `icon-arrow-down.svg`.